 - Establishing a Research Department and computerization of

-- inventory of ongoing and past research to facilitate utilization of reliable data on major health problems.
+- inventory of ongoing and past research to facilitate the utilization of reliable data on major health problems.

 - Workshops will be held regularly to provide training in research methodology.